MELON SOUR

 $ git clone --recurse-submodules https://github.com/<my_username>/qmk_firmware.git

-Then I executed the setup command, specifying the home qmk folder
+Then I executed the setup command

-$ qmk setup -H qmk_firmware/
+$ qmk setup

-// config.h #define USB_POLLING_INTERVAL_MS 1
+// config.h #define USB_POLLING_INTERVAL_MS 1 #define DEBOUNCE 50

 Finally I ran the compile command which builds the customized firmware as a .bin file in the root directory

-$ qmk compile -kb keychron/v1/ansi -km default
+$ qmk compile -kb keychron/v1/ansi_encoder -km default

 Flashing the Keyboard

 Now all I had to do was install the new firmware into the keyboard.
-First I installed QMK Toolbox then loaded the keychron_v1_ansi_default.bin firmware into it.
+First I installed QMK Toolbox then loaded the keychron_v1_ansi_encoder_default.bin firmware into it.
 Then I followed the Keychron documentation to flashing the keyboard which was basically as follows.

 • Hold fn + J + Z for 4 seconds to factory reset the keyboard then unplug the power.